 St. John’s Night / Wreaths (Noc Świętojańska / Wianki)

 The holiday has a pagan background (a pagan name is Sobótka meaning fire).
 Nowadays, it is mostly the opportunity to celebrate midsummer with various festivities, including concerts, singing songs, bonfire jumping.
 Women wear wildflower wreaths that later are thrown into rivers or ponds.

 It’s not as loudly celebrated as Mother’s Day, however, each mother makes sure that children at least hug their father;)

 - June 23

 End of the school year in Polish schools

 The last day of the school year is celebrated with speeches, concerts, shows.
 Teachers get flowers.
 Parents of younger kids usually take a day or a few hours off to participate in the ceremonies.
-In 2022, the school year will resume traditionally on September 1.
+In 2023, the school year will resume on September 4.
 Click here to read our post about summer and winter school breaks in Poland.

 Click on the photos below to read other posts: